The resource theory of steering

 \section{The relative entropy of steering}

-The first step is to introduce the notion of \emph{relative entropy} between assemblages.
-To this end, for any two density operators $\varrho$ and $\varrho'$, we first recall the \emph{quantum von-Neumann relative entropy}
+In this section, we introduce a convex steering monotone called the \emph{relative entropy of steering}.
+To this end, we first define the notion of \emph{relative entropy} between assemblages.
+For any two density operators $\varrho$ and $\varrho'$, we first recall the \emph{quantum von-Neumann relative entropy}

 of $\varrho$ with respect to $\varrho'$ and, for any two probability distributions $P_X$ and $P'_X$, the \emph{classical relative entropy}, or \emph{Kullback-Leibler divergence},

 of $P_X$ with respect to $P'_X$.
 The quantum and classical relative entropies \eqref{eq:von_Neumman_rel_ent} and \eqref{eq:Kullback_Leibler_div} measure the distinguishability of states and distributions, respectively.
 To find an equivalent measure for assemblages, we note, for $\hat{\rho}_{A|X}(x)$ given by Eq. \eqref{eq:quant_rep} and $\hat{\rho}'_{A|X}(x)\coloneqq\sum_{a} P'_{A|X}(a,x)\proj{a} \otimes \varrho'(a,x)$, that